Are you struggling financially as you wait for a lawsuit settlement in North Carolina?

 Car Accident and Fatality Statistics in North Carolina

-As per the U.S. Department of Transportation’s Fatality Analysis Reporting System, North Carolina experienced 1,306 fatal crashes which claimed the lives of 1,412 people in 2017.
-Of those involved in deadly traffic accidents, 43% were car occupants while 54% of all crashes resulted from a single-vehicle.
-The majority of fatal motor vehicle crashes (64%) occurred in rural areas of North Carolina, significantly above the U.S. average of 46%.
+As per the U.S. Department of Transportation’s Fatality Analysis Reporting System, North Carolina experienced 1,449 fatal crashes which claimed the lives of 1,561 people in 2023.
+Of those involved in deadly traffic accidents, 43% were passenger car occupants while 27% of all people killed had a blood alcohol concentration at or above .08.

 Nova Legal Funding provides pre-settlement loans to drivers in North Carolina who are currently involved in traffic cases.
 The most common cases we cover are: